EmberExperts/ember-rollbar-client/README.md

 - Automatic logger for:
   - `js window` errors
   - `ember` errors
-- No `Bower` dependency
 - Fastboot compatible
 - Practical wrapper with access to pure `Rollbar`
-- Compatible with Ember 3.8 and up

 ## Compatibility